huaweicloud/terraform-provider-huaweicloud/docs/resources/bcs_instance.md

   instance.
 The channels object structure is documented below.

 * `couchdb` - (Optional, List, ForceNew) Specifies the NoSQL database used by BCS instance.
 If omitted, the bcs instance will create a `goleveldb`(File Database) database by default.
+This field is required when database_type is `couchdb`.
   Changing this will create a new instance.
 The couchdb object structure is documented below.

 * `delete_storage` - (Optional, Bool) Specified whether to delete the associated SFS resources when deleting BCS instance.
 Default is false.